neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

   echo Done $i
 done
 ```
-After running this, the *answers.txt* file contained:
+After running this, the last line in the *answers.txt* file contained:
 ```
 <div align="center">Wrong Answer!
 The answer is: </div><div id="answer" align="center">el greco</div> You failed to defeat the mighty QuizB0t, you can try again by refreshing the page.<br>better luck next time.
 ```
 So we definitely got to the end and got all the answers.
-Now let's add the code to read them back, put them in as the answer to each question and we should be done:
+Now let's add the code to read them back, put them in as the answer to each question and we should be done.

+### Solution
+After completing the tests above we were ready to write a script to solve this.
+The script will run through the 1000 questions, scrape the answers from each 'incorrect' page, then restart and answer the questions correctly.
+The final script is:
 ```bash
 #!/usr/bin/bash